-Police: 4 people killed in German hospital, woman detained
+Report: 4 people killed in German hospital, woman detained

-BERLIN (AP) - Four people were found dead at a hospital in the eastern city of Potsdam late Wednesday and a woman was detained, police said.
+BERLIN (AP) - Four people were killed at a hospital in the eastern city of Potsdam late Wednesday, the German news agency dpa reported.

-A spokesman for Brandenburg state police said officers were called to the Oberlin Clinic shortly before 9 p.m.
-They found the four dead people and a fifth person who was seriously injured, he said.
+Dpa quoted a police spokesman as saying that a 51-year-old woman had been arrested.

-“The victims showed signs of significant external violence,” police spokesman Thorsten Herbst told The Associated Press.
+Officers were called to the Oberlin Clinic, a specialist center for orthopedic disorders, shortly before 9 p.m., the agency reported.

 Potsdam is on the southwestern edge of the German capital, Berlin.